ASalad42/Build-deploy-Microservices-with-Docker/README.md

 Use docker compose:
 - separate CLI that gets installed along with Docker
-- used to startup multiple docker containers at the same time
+- **used to startup multiple docker containers at the same time**
 - automates some of the long winded arguments passing to docker run

 Flow: docker-compose.yml > docker-compose CLI

+containers i want to create:
+1. redis-server: make using redis image
+2. node-app: make using dockerfile  and map port 8081 to 8081
+3. networking between containers automatically established via docker compose

+- `docker-compose up`  (docker run myimage)
+- `docker-compose up --build`   (docker build. & docker run myimage)

 ## Production-Grade Workflow